 FieldTypeDescription

-versionnumberApp version number.
-If not provided, uses latest committed version
+versionnumberApp version.
+If omitted, uses latest committed version

 initial_bot_messagestringFirst message from the agent